aleksandrov88/cypress-ta/README.md

 Steps:

-1. Verify that there is no delete button present and that user can not delete non existing todo
+1. Verify that there is no delete button present
+2. Verify that user can not delete non existing todo

 Expected result